Amr-okasha/E-Commercio-vanilla-javascript/E-CommerceJS/Generalstr.md

 23.install npm webpack and put its info in package.json in frontend 24.install axios packages and instead of fetch use axios 25.install babel backages
+26.convert data from ES5 to ES6 in the front End 27.add some data to package.json in the root folder to turn ES6 and run data without npm start 28.code linting features